I am an assistant professor (RTDa) at the University of Pisa,

 I graduated from the University of Pisa with a degree in Computer Engineering and with a master's degree, summa cum laude, in Computer Engineering, Enterprise curriculum.

-a PhD Degree in Information Engineering (Computer System Architectures), both from the University of Pisa.
+In 2015, I earned a PhD in Information Engineering (Computer System Architectures curriculum) from the Leonardo da Vinci doctoral school of Engineering, University of Pisa.

 - Electronic Waste reduction for Recycling and Multiobjective Optimization for Efficient Product Disassembly;

 - Affective Computing, for emotion recognition and tracking;

 - Occupational Safety and Health: how to achieve safer workplaces in the next-generation smart industry;

 - Work-related Stress: limiting and correctly dealing with work-related stress can improve people's quality of life.